 As a lead steering committee member for the International Research Consortium of Naturopathic Academic Clinics, CCNM is poised to facilitate projects that collect data from naturopathic teaching institutions globally.
-The first pilot project investigating naturopathic approaches for irritable bowel syndrome is in place, helping us attest to the outcomes of care that naturopathic interns provide for this chronic, difficult to manage disorder.
+The first pilot project investigating naturopathic approaches for irritable bowel syndrome is currently collecting patient data, helping us attest to the outcomes of care that naturopathic interns provide for this chronic, difficult-to-manage disorder.